Back-end Engineering Articles

 Getters and Setters

-This is also called attributes visibility because the attribute @name can be just called inside Person instances, and if we want to expose it outside the class, we have to create methods to read it or edit it.
+This is also called attributes visibility, because in our case the attribute @name can be just called inside Person instances, and if we want to expose it outside the class we have to create methods to read it or edit it.

-I know this can be a bit confusing; it is one of the most complex parts to understand in an Object-oriented world, so let's see an example.
+I know this can be a bit confusing, actually is one of the hardest part to understand in Object-oriented world, so let’s see an example

 Getter

-It is the method we have to create inside the class to be read outside the class.
-However, it's easy because we just need to make a new method and return the instance variable.
+Is the method we have to create inside the class to be read outside the class.
+It’s the asy one, because we need just to create a new method and return the instance variable

 #1.
 Class declaration